mojaloop/sdk-scheme-adapter/README.md

 1. Edit the scheme adapter configuration to point the scheme adapter at your Mojaloop API enabled switch or simulator:

    Use your favourite text editor to edit the file `src/scheme-adapter.env`.
-   Change the value of the `PEER_ENDPOINT` variable to the DNS name or IP address and port number of your Mojaloop API enabled switch or simulator.i
+   Change the value of the `PEER_ENDPOINT` variable to the DNS name or IP address and port number of your Mojaloop API enabled switch or simulator.
 Save the file.

 1. Use docker-compose to download and run the pre-built scheme-adapter, shared cache and mock DFSP backend containers locally: